oguztasgin1/VTMProject/README.md

 → We need RegionId, FleetId, GroupId and VehicleId to run this endpoint.
 → To crate them We can use these endpoints.s

 → These features are interconnected.
-A group cannot be created without a fleet and a fleet without a region.
+A group cannot be created without a fleet and a fleet cannot be created without a region.

 → [CREATE REGION](http://localhost:9090/swagger-ui/index.html#/region-controller/createRegion#/)
 → [CREATE FLEET](http://localhost:9090/swagger-ui/index.html#/fleet-controller/createFleet#/)